Philippa Thomas: Career

 After graduating from university with a double first, Thomas gained a place on the BBC News Trainee scheme.
-Of the final eight, she was the only woman.
+Of the eight in her intake, she was the only woman.
 Thomas has reported extensively from the United States, South America, Africa, and continental Europe.
-She was posted as presenter and special correspondent in the BBC Washington bureau from 2007 to 2010, where she anchored political coverage, and filmed original features on U.S. politics, economics and culture.
+She was posted as presenter and special correspondent in the BBC Washington bureau from 2007 to 2011 where she presented the 22:00 ET edition of World News Today, a one-hour news programme on the BBC World News and BBC News.
+She also anchored live political coverage, and filmed original features on U.S. politics, economics and culture.
 Her stories aired on BBC World News, PBS news broadcasts, BBC America's World News America, and BBC Online.

-Before that, during 2007 and 2008, Thomas presented the 22:00 ET edition of World News Today, a one-hour news programme on the BBC World News and BBC News.
 From 1997 to 2001, she was also a BBC North America correspondent, providing headline news from the impeachment of President Clinton to the global impact of the 9/11 attacks.
 From 1990 to 1997, she was a BBC Political Correspondent reporting from Westminster, Belfast and Dublin, including extensive coverage of the Northern Ireland peace process.

 While a Nieman Journalism Fellow (2010–2011) at Harvard University, studying digital media and citizen journalism, a blog post by Thomas reporting a comment by P.J.
 Crowley received wide coverage, and resulted in Crowley's resignation.
-She returned to her BBC broadcast duties in July 2011.
-Since returning to the UK Thomas has appeared as a correspondent on BBC News.
+She returned to the UK in July 2011 to resume her role as a BBC correspondent.

-Since January 2013, Thomas has been a full time presenter on the relaunched BBC World News, first as the main presenter of World News Today.
-She is also an occasional presenter of The World Tonight on BBC Radio 4 and Newshour on the BBC World Service.
+From January 2013, Thomas was a full time presenter on the relaunched BBC World News, initially as the main presenter of World News Today.
+She was also an occasional presenter of The World Tonight on BBC Radio 4 and Newshour on the BBC World Service.

-Thomas is a special elections presenter for BBC World Service, anchoring rolling news coverage of UK and US elections since 2015.
+Thomas was a special elections presenter, anchoring rolling news coverage of UK and US elections on BBC World Service and BBC Radio 4.

 In 2018, Thomas made a cameo appearance as herself in Jurassic World: Fallen Kingdom.

 On 24 July 2021, Thomas presented the BBC One Weekend News Evening and Late bulletins for the first time.

-In September 2021, in the aftermath of Taliban takeover of Afghanistan, Thomas was accused of biased reporting by anti-Pakistani activist Christine Fair.
+Thomas left the BBC after thirty three years in 2021.

+After completing an MSc at the University of East London she was accredited by the Association for Coaching and set up a business as an Executive Coach.

+Thomas also sits on the board of the charity UK Music Masters which offers free violin and cello tuition to pupils in state primary schools, and works to boost diversity and inclusion in the UK music sector.